 Canning High Acidic Foods

 When preserving foods long-term through canning, there is no better place to start than the beginning.
-Canning highly acidic foods have come a long way, and your ancestors’ methods have been updated.
-Allow Ann of A Farm Girl in the Making and the author of The Farm Girl’s Guide to Preserving the Harvest to introduce you to the modern methods used to preserve highly acidic foods.
+Canning highly acidic foods has come a long way, and your ancestors’ methods have been updated.
+Allow Ann of A Farm Girl in the Making and the author of The Farm Girl’s Guide to Preserving the Harvest to introduce you to modern methods of preserving highly acidic foods.

 The ability to shop your larder is a great joy, especially during the winter months.
 But, what greater joy is there than grabbing a jar of triple berry jam, balsamic pickled beet, or canned green tomato slices you preserved throughout the growing season?
-Home canning not only allows you store food, it gives you the ability to know every ingredient that went into the jars.
-Knowing how to preserve foods through canning is extremely liberating.
+Home canning not only allows you to store food, but it also allows you to know every ingredient that goes into the jars.
+Knowing how to preserve foods through canning is hugely liberating.
 Once you master this traditional skill, you will no longer rely on the supermarket to feed your family.

 Many individuals need help knowing where to begin.
 Growing a garden is not enough in today’s world.
 Knowing what you are consuming is critical to maintaining good health.
 Preserving the harvest through canning lets families know exactly what they are consuming.

-For those that do not know where to begin when it comes to home canning, this is the perfect way to get started.
+For those who do not know where to begin when it comes to home canning, this is the perfect way to get started.

 The Beginner’s Canning Workshop